How Much Does CV Axle Replacement Cost in the US?

 Telegram

-When your car’s CV joint or axle fails, you may hear clicking when turning or feel vibration during acceleration.
-This part transfers power from the transmission to the wheels while steering and moving with the suspension.
-Understanding the cost helps you plan the repair and avoid further damage.6
+When your car’s CV joint or axle fails, you might hear clicking when turning or feel vibration during acceleration.
+This part transfers power from the transmission to the wheels while you steer and the suspension moves.
+Knowing the repair cost upfront helps you budget and prevents bigger damage later.6

-Prices vary by vehicle, local labor rates, and parts choice (OEM vs aftermarket).
-Below, we break down the factors so you can anticipate a fair estimate.
-All prices here reflect typical U.S. ranges (USD) as of October 1, 2025.
+Prices vary by vehicle, local labor rates, and whether you choose OEM or aftermarket parts.
+Below, we break down the factors so you can get a fair estimate.
+All prices here reflect typical U.S. ranges (USD) as of early 2026.

 Illustrative photo: mechanic inspecting a front CV axle near the wheel hub